-We have represented Dallas Area Rapid Transit ("DART") as its Co-Bond Counsel in connection with the authorization and issuance of its Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Series 2020B (the "Series 2020B Bonds") in the principal amount of \$32,060,000.00.
-The Series 2020B Bonds are being issued pursuant to the Master Debt Resolution adopted January 23, 2001, as such Master Debt Resolution has been amended and supplemented from time to time (as amended and supplemented, the "Master Debt Resolution") and the Twentieth Supplemental Debt Resolution (the "Twentieth Supplemental Debt Resolution"), adopted December 10, 2019.
-Capitalized terms used herein and not otherwise defined shall have the meanings assigned to them in the Master Debt Resolution and the Twentieth Supplemental Debt Resolution.
+We have represented Dallas Area Rapid Transit ("DART") as its Co-Bond Counsel in connection with the authorization and issuance of its Dallas Area Rapid Transit Senior Lien Sales Tax Revenue Refunding Bonds, Taxable Series 2020D (the "Series 2020D Bonds") in the principal amount of \$281,090,000.
+The Series 2020D Bonds are being issued pursuant to the Master Debt Resolution adopted January 23, 2001, as such Master Debt Resolution has been amended and supplemented from time to time (as amended and supplemented, the "Master Debt Resolution") and the Twenty-First Supplemental Debt Resolution (the "Twenty-First Supplemental Debt Resolution"), adopted October 20, 2020.
+Capitalized terms used herein and not otherwise defined shall have the meanings assigned to them in the Master Debt Resolution and the Twenty-First Supplemental Debt Resolution.

-We have represented DART as its Co-Bond Counsel, for the sole purpose of rendering an opinion with respect to the legality and validity of the Series 2020B Bonds under the Constitution and laws of the State of Texas and with respect to the exclusion of interest on the Series 2020B Bonds from gross income for federal income tax purposes.
+We have represented DART as its Co-Bond Counsel, for the sole purpose of rendering an opinion with respect to the legality and validity of the Series 2020D Bonds under the Constitution and laws of the State of Texas.

 We have examined the relevant provisions of the Constitution and laws of the State of Texas as we have deemed necessary, including Chapter 452, Texas Transportation Code (the "Act"), pursuant to which DART was created and functions as a subregional transportation authority and public body corporate and politic of the State of Texas, and Chapters 1207 and 1371, Texas Government Code, as amended.
 We have not investigated or verified original proceedings, records, data or other material, but have relied solely upon the transcript of proceedings described in the following paragraph.
-We have not assumed any responsibility with respect to the financial condition or capabilities of DART or the disclosure thereof in connection with the offering and sale of the Series 2020B Bonds.
+We have not assumed any responsibility with respect to the financial condition or capabilities of DART or the disclosure thereof in connection with the offering and sale of the Series 2020D Bonds.

-In our capacity as Co-Bond Counsel, we have participated in the preparation of and have examined a transcript of certified proceedings pertaining to the Series 2020B Bonds on which we have relied in giving our opinion.
-The transcript contains certified copies of certain proceedings of DART: (i) the Master Debt Resolution and the Twentieth Supplemental Debt Resolution; (ii) customary certificates of officers, agents and representatives of DART, and other public officials, and other certified showings relating to the authorization and issuance of the Series 2020B Bonds; and (iii) a report (the "Report") of Causey Demgen
+In our capacity as Co-Bond Counsel, we have participated in the preparation of and have examined a transcript of certified proceedings pertaining to the Series 2020D Bonds on which we have relied in giving our opinion.
+The transcript contains certified copies of certain proceedings of DART: (i) the Master Debt Resolution and the Twenty-First Supplemental Debt Resolution; (ii) customary certificates of officers, agents and representatives of DART, and other public officials, and other certified showings relating to the authorization and issuance of the Series 2020D Bonds; and (iii) an escrow agreement (the "Escrow Agreement"), between DART and Zions Bancorporation, National Association, as escrow agent (the "Escrow Agent"); (iv) a report (the "Report") of Causey Demgen & Moore P.C., a firm of certified public accountants (the "Verification Agent") regarding the mathematical accuracy of certain computations and verifying the sufficiency of the deposits made with the Escrow Agent for defeasance of the bonds being refunded (the "Refunded Bonds").
+We have also examined executed Bond No. 1 of this issue.